flljy940/tp/docs/UserGuide.md

    * `clear` : Deletes all contacts.

+   * `nextlesson 3 d/13 Mar 9-12` : Add the next lesson date for the 3rd contact.

    * `exit` : Exits the app.

 1. Refer to the [Features](#features) below for details of each command.